 Slovenia uses the Euro (EUR).
 Foreign currency is rarely accepted.
 You can exchange your currency at the airport or at one of many currency exchange stores and banks located in the city center of Ljubljana.
 You may also withdraw EUR from an ATM- most cards will be accepted, check with you bank if you are concerned your card will not work and to avoid unwanted fees.
 VISA and MasterCard are widely accepted.
-It is handy to have a small amount of EUR before traveling in case of emergencies, but common sense should be used when traveling with large amounts of cash.
+It is handy to have a small amount of EUR before traveling in case of emergencies, but it is not required.

 How To Get There

-Most visitors will be arriving to Ljubljana by airplane to one of following airports:
+Most visitors will be arriving to Ljubljana by airplane to the one of following airports:

 - Bus: Bus connection between airport and Ljubljana main bus station is operated by Alpetour.
-The ride takes approx. 50 min and costs 4.1 EUR (as of December 6th, 2015).
-For a more detailed timetable of departures, check theAi??online timetable.
+The ride takes approx. 50 min and costs 4.1 EUR (on December 6th, 2015).
+For more detailed timetable of departures, check online timetable.

-- Shuttle: Multiple companies offer transport to and from the Ljubljana airport (details are on theAi??airport webpage).
+- Shuttle: Multiple companies offer transport to and from airport (details on airport webpage).
 The price of one-way transfer is approx. 10 EUR per person.

-- Taxi: Transfer from the Ljubljana airport to DIC hostel in Ljubljana with a taxi takes approx. 25 to 30 min and costs from 25-40 EUR.
+- Taxi: Transfer from airport to Ljubljana downtown with taxi takes approx. 25 min and costs from 25-40 EUR.

 - Trieste airport (TRS) (1h 20 min drive from Ljubljana, see map)